Men Against Fire

 "Men Against Fire" is the fifth and penultimate episode of the third series of British science fiction anthology series Black Mirror.
 Written by series creator and showrunner Charlie Brooker and directed by Jakob Verbruggen, it premiered on Netflix on 21 October 2016, together with the rest of series three.

 The episode follows Stripe (Malachi Kirby), a soldier who hunts humanoid mutants known as roaches.
 After a malfunctioning of his MASS, a neural implant, he discovers that these "roaches" are ordinary human beings.
 In a fateful confrontation with the psychologist Arquette (Michael Kelly), Stripe learns that the MASS alters his perception of reality.
 The episode was first conceived under the name "Inbound" in 2010.
-Its storyline shifted over time, influenced by Brooker reading Men Against Fire by S.L.A.
+Its storyline shifted over time, influenced by Brooker reading Men Against Fire: The Problem of Battle Command by S.L.A.
 Marshall and On Killing by Dave Grossman.

 The episode received mixed critical reception.
 Positive reviews praised Kirby and Kelly's acting as well as the relevance of the episode in a time of rising xenophobia in Europe and America.
 Other critics found the plot twist predictable and remarked that the storyline relied too heavily on cliches.
 Critical commentary frequently notes parallels to Nazi Germany.
 "Men Against Fire" was ranked poorly against other Black Mirror episodes by reviewers.